 Incorporating visual elements, such as video and photos, is an effective way to create a voice.
 It’s important to not just think about your plan for obtaining your goal, but to also focus on why it’s important.
 Conveying the “why” to potential donors deepens their connection with the cause and appeals to their emotions, which translates into more money for your organization.

 To add photos and video to your Donation Site, select a template to edit, or select the existing campaign you want to edit.

 Click the photo icon to upload photos, or copy and paste a video URL in the Add Videos field.

-We see social media as part of a larger multi-channel communication strategy, which is to communicate with members using the channels (email, phone, social media, etc.) they prefer.
-One third of online donations come from peer-to-peer fundraising, making it a vital market to access.
-By 2018, 2.4 billion people will be social media users.
+We see social media as part of a larger multi-channel communication strategy, which is to communicate with members using the channels (email, text message, social media, etc.) they prefer.
+Today,72% of the public uses at least one social media platform.
+And a 2019 nonprofit report stated that $2 billion had been donated through Facebook.
 If you’re still not using social media to fundraise, you’re missing out on a great tool for spreading the word about your campaign in a fast, cost-effective way.
 Figure out which social media platforms your target demographics are using, and start by engaging them on those platforms.

 memberplanet users: As soon as you publish your donation campaign, you can share your site to social media directly from the platform, mobile app, or the page itself.